endojs/endo/packages/ses/docs/lockdown.md

 }
 ```

-If `lockdown` does not receive a `regExpTaming` option, it will respect
+If `lockdown` does not receive an `overrideDebug` option, it will respect
 `process.env.LOCKDOWN_OVERRIDE_DEBUG`, a comma-separated list of property names
 on shared intrinsics to replace with debugger accessors.